gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 ## Part 3: Extra credit
 [Wu et al. 2008 (doi:10.1016/j.parint.2008.03.005)](http://www.sciencedirect.com/science/article/pii/S1383576908000391) identified a set of candidate genes that were differentially expressed between various *Trichinella* infections.
 One of these genes was the pax7 protein, accession: [KRY39300.1](https://www.ncbi.nlm.nih.gov/protein/954373245?report=fasta).
-Is this gene expressed in the *Trichinella patagoniensis* transcriptome?
+Is this gene expressed (i.e. found) in the *Trichinella patagoniensis* transcriptome?
 If so, are there multiple paralogs?
 Hint: you will be searching a nucleotide database with a protein sequence.